-Univ. of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law
+Univ.
+Of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 NOW: University of Alabama grounds crews are taking down the signage in front of UA’s School of Law.
 The Board of Trustees voted this morning to return Hugh Culverhouse’s $21.5 million donation and restore the name of the law school to The University of Alabama School of Law. pic.twitter.com/KmGFbaUoYg— Chelsea Barton (@ChelseaBarton_) June 7, 2019

-While the university has acknowledged having a "dispute" with Culverhouse, it insists that the decision about his donation is related only to concerns about matters at the school, not at the statehouse.
+While the university has acknowledged having a dispute with Culverhouse, it insists the decision about his donation is related only to concerns about matters at the school, not at the statehouse.

-"University officials say the school had nothing to do with the abortion law, and that there was on ongoing dispute with Culverhouse over how his donation would be used," NPR's Debbie Elliott reports.
+"University officials say the school had nothing to do with the abortion law, and that there was an ongoing dispute with Culverhouse over how his donation would be used," NPR's Debbie Elliott reports.
 "Culverhouse says he thought it had been resolved and believes the trustees vote is in retaliation for his position on the abortion ban."

 The university says Culverhouse had previously requested the return of $10 million, and that he was also making demands about how the money was spent.
-Last week, Alabama Chancellor Finis St. John recommended to the board of trustees that it return Culverhouse's entire $21.5 million donation to the law school.
+Last week, University of Alabama System Chancellor Finis St. John recommended to the school's board of trustees that it return Culverhouse's $21.5 million donation to the law school.

 On Friday, St. John spoke to the board again as it prepared to vote on the issue.
 He reiterated his earlier position, saying Culverhouse's expectations for how his gift would be used are "inconsistent with the essential values of academic integrity and independent administration" of the university and its law school.

-When Culverhouse committed to making the unprecedented gift last fall, the University of Alabama decided to rename its law school after Culverhouse.
+When Culverhouse committed to making the unprecedented gift last fall, the University of Alabama decided to rename its law school after him.
 But within hours of Friday's action by the board of trustees, university workers began the process of dismantling Culverhouse's name from the signage outside its law school.

 Culverhouse went to college in Florida — but he was born in Alabama, and both of his parents went to the University of Alabama and were involved in athletics there.
 His previous gifts to the school have included more than $2 million to support women's golf scholarships in honor of his mother, who played golf for the Crimson Tide.